 VWCE offers great diversification in a single fund.
 There aren't many ETFs that are more diversified than VWCE.
 We’ve written about the options to buy VWCE as a Belgian investor if you want to learn more on the topic.

-More diversification with the Growth portfolio through Curvo
+More diversification with Curvo's Growth portfolio

-• FTSE Developed All Cap Choice index (ISIN: IE00B5456744)
+- FTSE Developed All Cap Choice index (ISIN: IE00B5456744)

-• FTSE Emerging All Cap Choice index (ISIN: IE00BKV0W243)
+- FTSE Emerging All Cap Choice index (ISIN: IE00BKV0W243)

-The Growth portfolio is more diversified than the S&P 500
+More diversified than the S&P 500

 First of all, the indexes in Growth are globally diversified.
 They include smaller companies too.
 As a consequence, the portfolio invests in over 7,500 companies spread across 40 countries, compared to the 500 companies in an S&P 500 ETF.
 This allows you to broaden your investments and not make a single bet on one country or company size.